jaepass/commercejs-react-functional/TUTORIAL.md

 />
 ```

-We'll need to make sure we continue to pass the add to cart method down to the `ProductsList` component as well as pass `onAddToCart` as an argument.
+We'll need to make sure we continue to pass the add to cart method down to the `ProductsList` component as well as pass `onAddToCart` prop.

 ```jsx
 <ProductItem